adlnet/xAPI-Spec/xAPI-Communication.md

 * <a name="2.1.1.s2.b1"></a>The LRS MAY respond before Statements that have been stored are available for retrieval.

-* <a name="2.1.1.s2.b2"></a>An LRS MUST NOT make any modifications to its state based on receiving a Statement with a statementID that it already has a Statement for.
+* <a name="2.1.1.s2.b2"></a>An LRS MUST NOT make any modifications to its state based on receiving a Statement with a statementId that it already has a Statement for.
 Whether it responds with `409 Conflict` or `204 No Content`, it MUST NOT modify the Statement or any other Object.

 * <a name="2.1.1.s2.b3"></a>If the LRS receives a Statement with an id it already has a Statement for, it SHOULD verify the received Statement matches the existing one and SHOULD return `409 Conflict` if they do not match.
 See [Statement comparision requirements](statement-comparision-requirements).

 * <a name="2.1.1.s2.b4"></a>If the LRS receives a batch of Statements containing two or more Statements with the same id, it SHOULD* reject the batch and return `400 Bad Request`.

 ###### <a name="2.1.1.s3"></a>Learning Record Provider Requirements

 * <a name="2.1.1.s3.b1"></a>Learning Record Providers SHOULD POST Statements including the Statement "id" property instead of using PUT.
 * <a name="2.1.1.s3.b2"></a>When PUTing statements, the "id" property of the Statement SHOULD be used.
 * <a name="2.1.1.s3.b3"></a>Where provided, the "id" property of the Statement MUST match the "statementId" parameter of the request.